SLAM-Lab/SANA-FE/docs/viz.rst

 line plots, which is more useful when only a handful of neurons are being inspected.

-.. autofunction:: plot_potential
+.. autofunction:: sanafe.viz.plot_potential

-.. autofunction:: plot_potential_lines
+.. autofunction:: sanafe.viz.plot_potential_lines

 Performance Plots